M-T3K/RoombaSH/README.md

 # RoombaSH

-A simple, 1 file, cleaner written in BASH.
+A simple, 1 file cleaner, written in BASH.

 ## Story